-Amazon's push for faster delivery dents profits, costs up 21%
+Amazon's push for one-day delivery dents profits, costs up 21%

-(Reuters) - Amazon.com Inc (AMZN.O) on Thursday reported a profit below Wall Street’s expectations and said income would slump slightly in the current quarter, as the online retailer ramps up spending to deliver goods faster and spark sales growth.
+(Reuters) - Amazon.com Inc (AMZN.O) on Thursday reported its first profit miss in two years and said income would slump in the current quarter, as the online retailer ramps up spending to deliver goods faster and spark sales growth.

 Seattle-based Amazon has drawn more than 100 million paid subscribers to its loyalty club Prime by releasing original TV shows, equipping more gadgets with its voice assistant Alexa and offering quick shipping for countless goods, including groceries from its subsidiary Whole Foods Market.

 Now, it is investing heavily to halve delivery times to one day for Prime members, in an effort to stay ahead of rivals such as Walmart Inc (WMT.N) that have marketed two-day shipping with no subscription fees.
-Analysts have said the move, costing an estimated $800 million for the second quarter alone, will help Amazon win business.
+Jeff Bezos, Amazon's chief executive, said in a news release that the company's sales growth was accelerating, citing one-day delivery.
 (Graphic: tmsnrt.rs/2y7OGJN)

-“Customers are responding to Prime’s move to one-day delivery — we’ve received a lot of positive feedback and seen accelerating sales growth,” Jeff Bezos, Amazon founder and chief executive, said in Thursday’s news release.
+The cost of that program slightly exceeded the $800 million Amazon had forecast it would spend in the second quarter, Chief Financial Officer Brian Olsavsky said on a call with reporters.

+“Right now we are seeing an increasing and ramping cost penalty, and that’s what’s built into the Q3 guidance,” Olsavsky said, adding that the company would continue to roll out one-day delivery in North America and Europe in the coming quarters.

 Revenue for the world’s largest online retailer jumped 20% to $63.4 billion in the just-ended second quarter, Amazon said.
 Analysts were expecting $62.5 billion, according to IBES data from Refinitiv.

-The growth, smaller than a year prior, partly reflects the changing nature of Amazon’s business.
+The growth, still smaller than a year prior, partly reflects the changing nature of Amazon’s business.
 The company is gradually moving away from low-margin retail toward a marketplace model where it collects lucrative fees for helping other merchants on its site ship and advertise their products.

 Revenue from seller services grew 23% to $12.0 billion in the second quarter, while ad and other sales increased 37% to $3.0 billion.